Households Perception Towards Recycling of Solid Waste in Jordan study

 Sign up to view the full document!

 Literature Review Singh, Gupta & Chaudhary (2014), established that poor recycling habits are due to lack of facilities and lack of knowledge.
 On their part, Tiep, Kin, Ahmed and Teck (2015) observed that recycling program is only pursued in the urban centres, leaving the rural setups.
 Using the arguments of external motivation, people are generally motivated to recycle if there are monetary incentives such as rebates, discounts, and prizes.
 Nameghi and Shadi (2013) observe that the presence of various opportunity structures, for instance, the convenience is critical in securing a high rate of recycling practices.
 Nameghi and Shadi (2013) demonstrate that the availability of and convenience avenues promotes external motivation to recycle.
 As such, people to recycle because it has been made convenient or even profitable for them.
+To this end, therefore, opportunity structures correlate with external motivation, for instance, recycling behavior, all of which relate to internal motivation such as attitude.

 Sign up to view the full document!